plausible/analytics/README.md

 ## Feedback & Roadmap

 We welcome feedback from our community.
 We have a public roadmap driven by the features suggested by the community members.
-Take a look at our [feedback board](https://plausible.io/feedback) directly here on GitHub.
+Take a look at our [feedback board](https://plausible.io/feedback).
 Please let us know if you have any requests and vote on open issues so we can better prioritize.

-To stay up to date with all the latest news and product updates, make sure to follow us on [Twitter](https://twitter.com/plausiblehq), [LinkedIn](https://www.linkedin.com/company/plausible-analytics/) or [Mastodon](https://fosstodon.org/@plausible).
+To stay up to date with all the latest news and product updates, make sure to follow us on [X (formerly Twitter)](https://twitter.com/plausiblehq), [LinkedIn](https://www.linkedin.com/company/plausible-analytics/) or [Mastodon](https://fosstodon.org/@plausible).

 ## License

-Plausible is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+Plausible is open source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](https://github.com/plausible/analytics/blob/master/LICENSE.md).

-The only exception is our JavaScript tracker which gets included on your website.
-To avoid issues with AGPL virality, we've released the tracker under the MIT license.
+To avoid issues with AGPL virality, we've released the JavaScript tracker which gets included on your website under the MIT license.
 You can [find it here](https://github.com/plausible/analytics/blob/master/tracker/LICENSE.md).